 Like everyone, I’m missing my family so much right now, but especially my niece.
 Of course, we video call but it’s not the same as actually pretending to be unicorns together, right?
 So, as soon as this is over, I want to go camping…in her back garden, just in case Aunty Vickie gets cold and we need to sneak back into a warm bed in the middle of the night.
 We’ll have hot chocolates with marshmallows, read before bed and get all wrapped up in our sleeping bags.

 Finally, and I suspect most importantly in the post-lockdown bucket list, I want to remember this time for being the catalyst for many changes in my life.
 For realising that I didn’t need to work as much as I thought I did.
 To make time with friends and family a priority.
 To be kinder.
 To be more grateful.
 To say hello to my neighbours still.
 To consume consciously.
 To worry less about the small things and realise we can handle the bigger things thrown at us.

 Ok, so tell me.
 What are you adding to your post-lockdown bucket list?
-I asked the same question in The Manifestation Collective private facebook group, and the answers filled my heart with happiness.
+I asked the same question on my Instagram @themanifestationcollective, and the answers filled my heart with happiness.
 Long walks, hugs with friends and family, drinking coffee outside a café, driving, taking some time out solo, seeing grandchildren, taking the kids swimming, getting a haircut, booking trips and so much more.
 All the things a few months ago I would never have considered a luxury.
 Except now, they really are and I, for one, am excited to experience them all again through new eyes.